eadyos/codefights/README.md

-# Codefights
+# CodeSignal (Formerly CodeFights)

-This repo contains solutions to problems I've worked on at [codefights.com](https://codefights.com/)
+This repo contains solutions to problems I've worked on at [codesignal.com](https://codesignal.com/)

-CodeFights is a good resource for practicing your coding skills.
+CodeSignal is a good resource for practicing your coding skills.

 ## Challenges